philipmjohnson/ics314f13/src/morea/home.md

 [FindBugs](http://findbugs.sourceforge.net/) automated quality assurance tools.

-Another goal is to help you establish a "professional persona".
-This includes:
-(a) a professional, permanent email address; (b) a professional portfolio; (c) a technical blog written by you with well-written articles; (d) participation in professional networking sites such as LinkedIn and TechHui; and (d) awareness of ethical issues as they apply to software engineering.
+A second goal is to help you establish a "professional online persona".
+This includes: (a) a professional portfolio web site; (b) a set of publicly available software projects in which you have participated; (c) a technical blog written by you with well-written articles; and (d) participation in professional networking sites such as LinkedIn and TechHui.

 A third goal is for you to develop effective strategies for writing, to use and value writing as a tools for learning, and to learn to write in an